Multiway Multislice PHATE: Visualizing Hidden Dynamics of RNNs through Training: Related Work

 \section{Related Work}

-We group existing methods to interpret RNNs into two categories: 1) performance-oriented and 2) application-oriented post-training analysis.

-Performance-oriented analyses include investigating the role of components within various RNN architectures, as well as comparing different architectures and training parameters based on their network-level performance post-training.
-For example, Chung et al.\cite{Chung_Gulcehre_Cho_Bengio_2014} conducted a performance evaluation comparing gated RNNs, particularly GRUs and LSTMs.
-Similarly, Greff et al.\cite{Greff_Srivastava_Koutník_Steunebrink_Schmidhuber_2017} carried out a comprehensive analysis of LSTM components.
-While these studies interpret the performance of different RNNs at the network level, they did not delve deeply into analyzing their hidden states, thus providing limited insight into the nature of the representations learned by these networks.
+Existing methods for interpreting RNNs can be categorized into performance-oriented and application-oriented post-training analyses.
+Performance-oriented approaches focus on evaluating network-level performance by comparing architectural components and training parameters.
+For example, \citet{Chung_Gulcehre_Cho_Bengio_2014} compared gated RNNs (e.g., GRUs and LSTMs), while \citet{Greff_Srivastava_Koutník_Steunebrink_Schmidhuber_2017} conducted a detailed analysis of LSTM components.
+However, these studies primarily emphasize performance outcomes and provide limited insights into the hidden state dynamics and learned representations within RNNs.

-In contrast, application-oriented analyses of trained networks often involve visualizing and interpreting activation maps that depict the representations learned by hidden units after training, often in the context of a specific task or network configuration.
-Numerous studies have applied this approach within the field of NLP.
-For instance, Karpathy et al. overlaid activation heat maps over texts, demonstrating that certain units developed interpretable representations, such as tracking text length, new line beginnings, and quote initiations \citep{Karpathy_Johnson_Fei-Fei_2015}.
-Li et al. used saliency heat maps to identify words critical to the learned representations \citep{Li_Chen_Hovy_Jurafsky_2016}.
-Strobelt et al. and Ming et al. created interactive visualizations to correlate hidden state patterns with phrases in texts \citep{Strobelt_Gehrmann_Pfister_Rush_2018, Ming_Cao_Zhang_Li_Chen_Song_Qu_2017}.
-Beyond NLP applications, some studies explore other domains, including speech recognition~\citep{Tang_Shi_Wang_Feng_Zhang_2017}, earth sciences~\citep{Titos_Garcia_Kowsari_Benitez_2022}), and medical states~\citep{Kwon_Choi_Kim_Choi_Kim_Kwon_Sun_Choo_2019}.
-While these studies provide intuitive insights into the representations learned by the networks post-training, they are tailored for a particular task and may not generalize to other tasks.
-Other studies tailored to understand general RNN properties include applying Proper Orthogonal Decomposition (POD) to the internal states of encoder and decoder units in Seq2Seq RNNs\citep{Su_Shlizerman_2020} or employing PCA to visualize the activation of recurrent units and its link to generalization\citep{Farrell_Recanatesi_Moore_Lajoie_Shea-Brown_2022}.
+In contrast, application-oriented approaches focus on visualizing and interpreting hidden state activations after training, often in the context of specific tasks.
+In NLP, \citet{Karpathy_Johnson_Fei-Fei_2015} overlaid activation maps on texts, revealing interpretable unit behaviors such as tracking text structure. \citet{Li_Chen_Hovy_Jurafsky_2016} used saliency heat maps to identify critical words in learned representations, while Strobelt et al. and Ming et al. developed interactive tools to correlate hidden state patterns with phrases \citep{Strobelt_Gehrmann_Pfister_Rush_2018, Ming_Cao_Zhang_Li_Chen_Song_Qu_2017}.
+Similar techniques have been applied to domains such as speech recognition \citep{Tang_Shi_Wang_Feng_Zhang_2017}, earth sciences \citep{Titos_Garcia_Kowsari_Benitez_2022}, and medical applications \citep{Kwon_Choi_Kim_Choi_Kim_Kwon_Sun_Choo_2019}.
+While these studies provide intuitive, task-specific insights, they often lack generalizability and do not capture training dynamics over time.